buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You bring forth a great feast, including magnificent food and drink.
 The feast takes 1 hour to consume and disappears at the end of that time, but the beneficial effects don' \*\*t set in until the hour is over.
 Up to twelve creatures can partake of the feast.
 A creature that partakes of the feast gains several benefits.
 The creature is cured of all diseases and poisons, becomes immune to poison and being frightened, gets +1d6 on all Will and Fortitude Saving Throws, and gains 2d10 temporary Hit Points; these benefits last for 24 hours.

-**In case of two Magic Critical Success obtained** in the Magic Check, the bowl is not consumed.
+**In case of two Magic Critical Successes obtained** in the Magic Check, the bowl is not consumed.

 ### Heroism